CarlieSachiko/food-fight-project/readme.md

 4. Pitch deck can be reached [Here](https://docs.google.com/presentation/d/1imDNFpdFEiFSb5-7oxrZsXdYvPf8OVyoPizn9BkbRDk/edit#slide=id.g1c538197b1_0_0)
 4. Input what type of food you are looking and a location.
 5. See what fate gives you!
-6. Sign in with google to favorite places.
+6. Sign in with google to save favorite places.

 ### Known bugs
 * Site is not responsive.